 Substitutes for Xanthan Gum.

 There are a few tips and tricks that go along with any kind of low carb baking.
 We created an entire post on how to get the best rise and crumb out of your low carb ingredients.
-For this specific recipe, we added the tips and tricks that we used to create the perfect texture.
+For this specific gluten free doughnut recipe, we added the tips and tricks that we used to create the perfect texture.

 - Be sure to sift your dry ingredients.
+Gluten-free flour blends really need to be sifted to remove lumps.

 - Don’t skip the vinegar.
 It helps to thicken the cream and helps the leavening agents do their job.
 You cannot taste the vinegar in the final product.